 Why do we need donations?

-For Trail rehabilitation
+For Trail Maintenance

 In 2005 Lester Kenway of the Maine Conservation Corps made an assessment of the condition of the trails on Monhegan Associates' land.
 His report included an exhaustive list of trail improvement recommendations that can be viewed here.
 In recent years we have begun to implement these improvements as we have been able.
 In the fall of 2013 Lester Kenway returned to Monhegan to train a crew of island workers to carry out the work.
 He will return as needed to provide further training.